 Additionally, program managers tend to direct similar projects, whereas portfolio managers may be managing entirely unrelated projects.
 For instance, an IT program manager might manage an ERP implementation and a BI implementation.
 While they’re different projects, they may use similar resources and can benefit from being managed by the same person.

 A portfolio manager might manage a software implementation program in addition to their content marketing program.
 While these two programs may not have much overlap in terms of resources, it’s still important to consider them together when planning for the future of the business.
 It’s also important to note that a portfolio manager could manage a program in addition to a project or perhaps even multiple portfolios.

 How Can You Manage Them All?

 The solution is project management office software, also known as PMO software.
 This category of software is one of the best tools for managing every level of project management.
 Some of the most useful features include real-time collaboration, document management, finance management and reporting/forecasting.
-So if you’re looking for a way to make the management of these three processes a little easier, take a look at PMO software.
+If you need help determining which features you need from PMO software, make sure to check out our project management software requirements template.

 What methods do you use to manage your company’s projects?
 Do you use project management, program management, portfolio management or possibly all three?
 Let us know with a comment below!